adamwalzer/vscode-scss-lint/README.md

 ### 0.0.1

-This is the first and only release of this extension at this time.
+This is the initial release of this extension.

+### 0.0.2

+This release fixes an issue with a potential race condition while updating the status bar.

 -----------------------------------------------------------------------------------------------------------